-Although about 85 percent of Dominican children are enrolled in primary school, only 66 percent of boys and 79 percent of girls go on to secondary school.
-About 190,000 orphans are at particularly high risk of exploitation due to lack of resources, few child-rights advocates, and limited educational opportunities.
+Although about 85% of Dominican children are enrolled in primary school, only 66% of boys and 79% of girls go on to secondary school.
+About 190,000 orphans are at a particularly high risk of exploitation due to lack of resources, few child-rights advocates, and limited educational opportunities.
 World Vision provides tutoring and vocational training services to Dominican youth.
 Pray that more young people will have access to education and grow in the knowledge of God.

 Lord, Proverbs 1:7 tells us, “The fear of the Lord is the beginning of knowledge.”
 Raise up those who desire to know You more.
 Use teachers and community leaders to impart wisdom and practical skills so that Dominican Republic children can reach their full potential.